 Venerable Amy J. Miller (Ven.
 Lobsang Chodren) first encountered Tibetan Buddhism in the spring of 1987 during a course at Kopan Monastery in Nepal.
-Since then, she has spent her time engaged in meditation retreats, study, teaching, and Buddhist center management throughout the world.
-Before meeting the Dharma, Ven.
-Amy was a political fundraiser in Washington, DC, and also worked for Mother Jones Magazine in San Francisco, California.
+Since then, she has spent a great deal of time engaged in meditation retreats, study, teaching, and Buddhist center management throughout the world.
+Prior to meeting the Dharma, Amy was a political fundraiser in Washington, DC and also worked for Mother Jones Magazine in San Francisco, California.

-From 1992-1995, Ven.
-Amy managed Tse Chen Ling Center in San Francisco, California.
-She then served as director of Vajrapani Institute, also in California, from 1995-2004.
-From 1998-2002, she was also the manager of the Lawudo Retreat Fund (which supports the center in which the sacred cave of Kyabje Zopa Rinpoche is located) in the Mt.
+From 1992-1995, Amy managed Tse Chen Ling Center in San Francisco, California.
+She then served as Director of Vajrapani Institute, also in California, from 1995-2004.
+From 1998-2002, she was also the Manager of the Lawudo Retreat Fund (which supports the center in which the sacred cave of Kyabje Zopa Rinpoche is located) in the Mt.
 Everest region of Nepal.
-In 2004, after resigning as director, Ven.
-Amy completed a seven-month solitary retreat at Vajrapani.
+In 2004, after resigning as Director, Amy completed a seven-month solitary retreat at Vajrapani.
 For most of 2005 and 2006, she organized international teaching tours for and traveled with the esteemed Tibetan Buddhist master, Ven.
 Kirti Tsenshab Rinpoche until Rinpoche’s death in 2006.
-Ven.
 Amy then became a touring teacher for the FPMT (the Foundation for the Preservation of the Mahayana Tradition).
-From 2008-2014, Ven.
-Amy was the director of Milarepa Center in Barnet, Vermont.
+From 2008-2014, Amy was Director of Milarepa Center in Barnet, Vermont.

-Ven.
-Amy had the good fortune to visit Tibet in 1987 and again in 2001 as a pilgrimage leader for the Institute of Noetic Science in the United States.
+Amy has also had the good fortune to visit Tibet in 1987 and again in 2001 as a pilgrimage leader for the Institute of Noetic Science in the United States.
 She has also led pilgrimages to India, Nepal, and Bhutan.
-The next pilgrimage Amy is leading is from April, 30 to May 18, 2023, to Lawudo Retreat Center in the Mount Everest region of Nepal.
-See Ven.
-Amy’s website below for more information.
+The next pilgrimage Amy is leading may be in the spring of 2025 (possibly late April to mid-May) to Lawudo Retreat Center in the Mount Everest region of Nepal.
+See Amy’s website below for more information.

-Ven.
 Amy was ordained as a Buddhist nun in June 2000 and has been teaching extensively since 1992.
 Her teaching style emphasizes a practical approach to integrating Buddhist philosophy into everyday life.
-She is happy to help people connect with meditation and mindfulness in an effort to gain a refreshing perspective on normally stressful living.
-Ven.
-Amy’s courses and retreats focus on establishing and maintaining a meditation and mindfulness practice, death and dying, overcoming anxiety and depression, battling addiction, dealing with self-esteem issues, and cultivating compassion and loving-kindness.
+She is happy to help people connect with meditation and mindfulness to gain a refreshing perspective on normally stressful living.
+Amy’s courses and retreats focus on establishing and maintaining a meditation and mindfulness practice, death and dying, overcoming anxiety and depression, battling addiction, dealing with self-esteem issues, and cultivating compassion and loving kindness.

-Ven.
-Amy is the co-author of Buddhism in a Nutshell and a contributor to Living in the Path, a series of online courses produced by FPMT.
-Based in the United States, between Pennsylvania and Land of Medicine Buddha in California, Amy teaches and leads retreats and pilgrimages around the world.
-Her teaching schedule and other information can be found at www.AmyMiller.com.
+Amy is the co-author of Buddhism in a Nutshell – and a contributor to Living in the Path, a series of online courses produced by FPMT.
+Amy currently teaches and leads retreats and pilgrimages around the world.
+Her teaching schedule and other Information can be found at www.AmyMiller.com.